Waqar-107/C-Basics/LINQ.md

                       select s;
   ```

   OrderBy extension method has two overloads.
 First overload of OrderBy extension method accepts the Func delegate type parameter.
-So you need to pass the lambda expression for the field based on which you want to sort the collection.
+So we need to pass the lambda expression for the field based on which we want to sort the collection.

   The second overload method of OrderBy accepts object of IComparer along with Func delegate type to use custom comparison for sorting.